-If you cannot resolve a complaint informally, you may make a formal complaint to Girlguiding HQ.
+If you can’t resolve a complaint informally, you can make a formal complaint to Girlguiding HQ.

-You do this in writing, either by emailing [email protected] or by completing our online form, or by telephone or in person.
-If you make your complaint verbally, you may be asked to put it in writing.
-If you do not want to write this yourself, you should ask someone to do this on your behalf and show you a copy for approval and for you to sign, before sending it to the HQ Complaints Team.
+If you make your complaint verbally, we may ask you to put it in writing.
+If you don’t want to write this yourself, you should ask someone to do this on your behalf and show you a copy for your approval and for you to sign, before sending it to the HQ Complaints team.

-If you cannot contact us in writing and want reasonable adjustments under the Equality Act 2010, you can contact us by phone on 020 7834 6242.
+If you cannot contact us in writing as above, and want reasonable adjustments under the Equality Act 2010, you can contact us as follows:

 What do I include in my complaint?

-You need to include the following information in your complaint to help us resolve it as quickly as possible:
+When making a complaint or raising a comment, you need to include the following information - this will help us resolve it as quickly as possible:

 - State that you would like to make a complaint.

-- Be clear and concise.
+- A clear and concise summary.
 Give as many details as you can at each stage of the process.
 As long as they follow a logical order, bullet points and notes are fine.

 - If you are complaining about your daughter’s unit, please provide your daughter’s full name and date of birth in your complaint so that she can be identified on our membership system.